Explore Betws-y-Coed

 Frequently asked questions

-The gateway to Snowdonia National Park, the Swallow Falls waterfall, the Conwy Valley Railway, the wooded gorge of the Afon Llugwy, and a small Welsh village that's become the most visited destination in Snowdonia Roam surfaces the local businesses and hidden gems that make Betws-y-Coed worth exploring.
+Betws-y-Coed is a place in Snowdonia known for the gateway to Snowdonia National Park, the Swallow Falls waterfall, the Conwy Valley Railway, the wooded gorge of the Afon Llugwy, and a small Welsh village that's become the most visited destination in Snowdonia.
+Betws-y-Coed — 'prayer house in the wood' in Welsh — grew as an artists' colony in the Victorian era when painters came to capture the dramatic waterfalls and woodland.
+The population is around 534.

-Yes — Roam is live in Betws-y-Coed and across Conwy.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Betws-y-Coed and across Snowdonia.
+It is available on iOS and Android.